arcVaishali/LitterLens--Local-Litter-Insights/README.md

 - We had problems implementing the prediction algorithm via webpage.
 - We had problems connecting Google sheets with our website.
 - We had trouble deploying the app on streamlit cloud.
-But these issue got resolved in time with our hardwork and teamwork.
-We were successful in collaborating with one another using Discord and were connected throughout the Hackathon.
-We are grateful to Katie Youth Hacks for giving us the opportunity to collaborate with such resourceful people and also improved our tech skills in streamlit, machine learning and web development.
+Through dedicated teamwork and hard work, we effectively resolved these challenges over time.
+Our collaboration was facilitated by Discord, ensuring continuous connectivity throughout the Hackathon.
+We extend our gratitude to Katie Youth Hacks for providing us with an invaluable opportunity to engage with a resourceful community.
+This experience enhanced our proficiency in streamlit, machine learning, and web development.

 ## Accomplishments that we're proud of